 His research encompasses ethnography of religious organizations and intersections of religion and media, and he serves on the Executive Council of the Religious Communication Association (RCA) and Editorial Boards of the Journal of Communication and Religion, Journal of Media and Religion, and Women & Language.
 In 2021 he was elected by the membership of the National Communication Association (NCA) as a Member-at-Large to its Legislative Assembly.

-Dr Ward is editor of God Talk: The Problem of Divine-Human Communication (Peter Lang, 2023), named the 2023 Outstanding Edited Volume by the NCA Spiritual Communication Division, and the multivolume series, The Electronic Church in the Digital Age: Cultural Impacts of Evangelical Mass Media (Praeger, 2016), for which he received the 2017 Clifford G. Christians Ethics Research Award, and author of The Lord’s Radio: Gospel Music Broadcasting and the Making of Evangelical Culture, 1920-1960 (McFarland, 2017).
+Dr Ward is editor of God Talk: The Problem of Divine-Human Communication (Peter Lang, 2023), named the 2023 Outstanding Edited Volume by the NCA Spiritual Communication Division, and the multivolume series, The Electronic Church in the Digital Age: Cultural Impacts of Evangelical Mass Media (Praeger, 2016), for which he received the 2017 Clifford G. Christians Ethics Research Award.
+He is also author of The Lord’s Radio: Gospel Music Broadcasting and the Making of Evangelical Culture, 1920-1960 (McFarland, 2017).

 His research in organizational ethnography also includes the book Deadly Documents: Technical Communication, Organizational Discourse, and the Holocaust (Routledge, 2014) which examines the organizational culture of the Holocaust through analyses of everyday Nazi bureaucratic and technical documents, and related studies appearing in several scholarly journals.